How 2 video? What chord shapes did I use? Triads, fourths, pedals, closed and open position.....

-Guitar technique is part of the constant coordination we utilise, to play sounds on the guitar.
+Guitar technique is part of the constant coordination we utilise, to learn how to play sounds on the guitar.
 You may develop technique by repeating mechanical movements, or you may develop technique by placing fingers on frets and strings, as a consequence of the sound you hear in your head.

 The difference between one approach and another, can be that of avoiding boredom, pain and frustration.
 It just makes true sense, to put your fingers in a place, because you can hear the sound in your head and not only guess where the sound is, by visual cues.

 Is this difficult to achieve?

 No it isn’t.
 It is actually easier, and more satisfying, to play the guitar this way.
 But, you must dive into the world of singing.
 Don ´t worry, we all can sing.
 It does not matter if you sing totally in tune.
 The rule is, if you can sing it, you can play it.
 If you can not sing it, you will be a slave to unnecessary repetition.

 Initially, this involves a slow learning process, but the satisfaction you will feel, will be enough to get you practicing hours on end.
 You will hear what you are doing, and anticipate where you have to place your fingers, to enjoy the desired sound.